Philosophy (PHIL)

 Introduction to philosophical problems of globalization and justice related to global poverty, citizenship, human rights, and issues of identity, multiculturalism, war,terrorism, environmentalism and health care.

 PHIL 310.
-History of Philosophy: Ancient and Medieval.
+History of Ancient Philosophy.
 4 Credits.

 Focuses primarily on Plato and Aristotle.
-Examines their roots in pre-Socratic philosophy and their influence on medieval philosophers such as St. Augustine and St. Thomas Aquinas.
+Examines their roots in pre-Socratic philosophy and considers their relation to the Greek political and poetic traditions.

 PHIL 311.
 History of Philosophy: Modern.
 4 Credits.